wp-plugins/google-news-editors-picks-news-feeds/readme.txt

 == Changelog ==

-= 1.5 - January 30, 2015 =

 = 1.6 - February 4, 2015 =

 ** Fix **

-*Fixed the magically disappearing meta box (Forgot line of code)
+*Fixed the magically disappearing meta box.

+= 1.5 - January 30, 2015 =

 **Improvements**

-* Changed "Exclude" articles to "Include" instead via multiple customer requests.
+* Changed from "Exclude" articles to "Include" via multiple customer requests.
 * Improved performance on article query to reduce server load even more!
 * Changed to new WP Query to avoid periodical issues with including feeds.
 * Fixed "Missing/Incorrect Header" error.